olagalal/NLP-Arabic/README.md

 This project is Natural Language Processing Project concerned with Arabic Language.
 With the use of nltk, re and pyarabic libraries, I made Arabic Tokenizer, Stemmer and POS Tagger.
 The Stemmer is based on this [paper](http://aircconline.com/ijdkp/V4N6/4614ijdkp01.pdf), the accuracy of getting correct POS Tag is about 85%.
 This project was made for **(NLP - Forth Year)** in my college.

 ### [GUI](/GUI.py)
-This is a part of training to use tkinter library to build simple GUI with python, you enter a word then click (Get Tag) to get the POS Tag of the arabic word.
+This part is a training to use tkinter library to build simple GUI with python, you enter a word then click (Get Tag) to get the POS Tag of the arabic word.

 ![Alt text](https://drive.google.com/uc?id=17OwgUu8hHF8UCuc0m_olqTEvvmIvIDAl  "GUI")